 The policies and procedures in this manual have been established to ensure that persons experiencing homelessness who enter programs throughout the MCHSCoC will be given similar information and support to access and maintain permanent housing.
-All programs that receive Emergency Solutions Grant (ESG) or Continuum of Care (CoC) funding are required to abide by these policies and procedures.
+All programs that receive ESG or CoC funding are required to abide by these policies and procedures.
 Agency program procedures should reflect the policy and procedures described in this document.
 The MCHSCoC strongly encourages programs that do not receive either of these sources of funds to accept and utilize these policies and procedures.
-The MCHSCoC Governing Board shall review and update these policies and procedures, as needed, but at least annually.
+The MCHSCoC Governing Board shall review and update these policies and procedures as needed and, at a minimum, annually.